-When you are sleep deprived, stressed out and trying to make decisions about how you are going to get rid of those #!&*! bed bugs, it’s easy to make bad choices that can extend the infestation, or make us sick.
+When you are sleep-deprived, stressed out, and trying to make decisions about how you are going to get rid of those #!&*! bed bugs, it’s easy to make bad choices that can extend the infestation, or make us sick.
 The video below really shows us what NOT to do if you have bed bugs.

 Have made, actually.
-I read it all the time, in fact I watched a youtube video of a very genuine fellow giving advice.
-He was doing great until he advised to take your mattress outside and spray it with insecticide.
+I read it all the time, in fact, I watched a youtube video of a very genuine fellow giving advice.
+He was doing great until he advised you to take your mattress outside and spray it with insecticide.
 That’s when I had to stop watching and wished that no one would ever do as he suggests.

 Here is part of the lengthy warning of a product labeled and commonly used to kill bed bugs.
-Read just this small section and ask yourself if anyone should spray this on their mattress, and then sleep on it, again, ever?
+Read this small section below and ask yourself if anyone should spray this on their mattress, and then sleep on it, again, ever?
 NO!!

 I know it’s the internet and people “should” fact check everything, and they don’t and that’s ok because it’s a big place, the internet.
-And when you have bed bugs you may be temporarily not thinking very clearly because you are exhausted and freaked out.
+When you have bed bugs you may be temporarily not thinking very clearly because you are exhausted and freaked out.

 “The most frequently reported health outcomes were neurologic symptoms (40%), including headache and dizziness; respiratory symptoms (40%), including upper respiratory tract pain and irritation and dyspnea; and gastrointestinal symptoms (33%), including nausea and vomiting.”